A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Can immigrants select from any available health plans during ACA open enrollment?

 DACA recipients were temporarily eligible for Marketplace coverage under a rule change that was finalized by the Biden administration.
-But that was reversed by the Trump administration, and DACA recipients are no longer eligible to enroll in Marketplace coverage (with or without subsidies) starting August 25, 2025.3
+But that was reversed by the Trump administration, and DACA recipients became ineligible for Marketplace coverage (with or without subsidies) starting August 25, 2025.4

 As discussed below, some states have established their own programs that provide health coverage to eligible applicants regardless of immigration status.
 But undocumented immigrants are never eligible for federally funded health coverage and cannot use the Marketplace unless a state-run Marketplace obtains federal approval for that.

 Open enrollment for individual-market health insurance coverage runs from November 1 to January 15 in most states, although some states have different deadlines.
-(Starting in the fall of 2026, the open enrollment period will become shorter, ending on December 15 in most states.)
 During this window, any non-incarcerated, lawfully present U.S. resident can enroll in a health plan through the exchange in their state.
 (Depending on the state, this can be a state-run platform or the federally run HealthCare.gov.)
 It’s also an option to enroll outside the exchange during that window, although premium subsidies and cost-sharing reductions are not available outside the exchange.

 Special enrollment period for new citizens